tqer39/renovate-config/README.md

 ## Description of Renovate settings

+The configuration file cannot be placed anywhere other than the root of the repository.

 | File Name | Description |
 |-----------|-------------|
 | [automergeGitHubActions.json](https://docs.renovatebot.com/configuration-options/#automerge) | Auto-merge settings for GitHub Actions |